Our Guide To Venous Reflux Disease

 - Skin Inflammation

 Skin ulcers are the most difficult to treat, and it’s essential for your overall health and well-being to begin caring for your leg’s veins when you first observe symptoms.
 Treating venous reflux early tends to prevent progression to something more severe like venous ulcers.

-Ablation works well for superficial venous reflux, but there is no treatment option for deep venous reflux.
+Ablation works well for great saphenous vein reflux and superficial veins, but there is no treatment option for deep venous reflux.
 Superficial venous reflux is easy to treat with minimally invasive procedures, such as venous ablation or Ultrasound Guided Sclerotherapy.
 Correcting the underlying abnormality (shutting down the damaged sections of veins) thereby improving venous circulation is the primary goal of venous reflux therapy.

 Compression stockings are the cornerstone of venous insufficiency treatment because they improve venous return from the legs.
 Simply put, stockings exert a gradient pressure to help blood flow up towards the heart, instead of refluxing back to the feet and legs.

 Vitamins or Supplements

 Horse chestnut, or aescin, is a plant that contains medicinal properties that have been found useful in treating varicose veins and phlebitis (swollen veins).
 Its extract contains a substance that thins the blood and promotes diuresis, helping reduce lower extremity fluid retention.
 Similar to taking other blood thinning medications, you will need to stop taking this drug before surgery.
 If you have diabetes, liver or kidney disease, talk to your Physician before taking this supplement.
 Horse chestnut can lower blood sugars and worsen liver or kidney disease.